singhrdeep/contactManager/README.md

-# contactsApp – Binary File Contact Manager in C
+# contactManager – Binary File Contact Manager in C

-`contactsApp` is a command-line program written in C that lets users create, store, and retrieve contact records using a custom binary file format.
+`contactManager` is a command-line program written in C that lets users create, store, and retrieve contact records using a custom binary file format.
 It supports persistent contact storage using file offsets and dynamic memory for flexible string input.

 Developed at the **University of Guelph**, this project was designed to demonstrate binary file I/O, dynamic allocation, and structured program design in C.